newrelic/nr-integrations-builder/README.md

 You can use this command-line tool to create and scaffold a new integration in Golang for [New Relic Integration Agent](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure).

+This version uses the protocol version 1, so it only supports local entity.

+> If you need support for *remote entities* use the last builder version, which comes bundled with protocol version 2.

 ## Getting started

 ### Prerequisites